scribe777/wfce-ote/README.md

 -----------------------------------
 Online Transcription Editor (OTE)

 The WCE-OTE is written as a plugin for and distributed with a bundle of TinyMCE.
+It is currently using TinyMCE 4.5.6.

+The follows the version 1.6 of the XML transcription guidelines published by the International Greek New Testament Project (IGNTP) which are available at http://epapers.bham.ac.uk/4301/.
+The schema files are available at https://github.com/itsee-birmingham/NT_Manuscripts_TEI_Schema.

 License information is available in the main repository and in each of the subfolders for TinyMCE and for the wfce-ote code.